Energy engineering: Energy efficiency

 Energy efficiency is seen two ways.
 The first view is that more work is done from the same amount of energy used.
 The other perception is that the same amount of work is accomplished with less energy used in the system.
 Some ways to get more work out of less energy is to "Reduce, Reuse, and Recycle" the materials used in daily life.
 The advancement of technology has led to other uses of waste.
 Technology such as waste-to-energy facilities which convert solid wastes through the process of gasification or pyrolysis to liquid fuels to be burned.
 The Environmental Protection Agency stated that the United States produced 250 million tons of municipal waste in 2010.
 Of that 250 million tons roughly 54% gets thrown in land fills, 33% is recycled, and 13% goes to energy recovery plants.
 In European countries who pay more for fuel, such as Denmark where the price of gas neared 10 $/usgal in 2010, have more fully developed waste-to energy facilities.
 In 2010 Denmark sent 7% of waste to landfills, 69% was recycled, and 24% was sent to waste-to-energy facilities.
 There are several other developed Western European countries that also have taken energy engineering into consideration.
 Germany's "Energiewende", a policy which set the goal by 2050 to meet 80% of electrical needs from renewable energy sources.

 Statistics

-The median yearly salary for an energy engineer is $64,587 U.S. dollars.
-83% of energy engineers are male while the remaining 17% are female.
-65% of energy engineers have less than five years of experience in their profession.
+As of 2023, the median annual salary for energy engineers in the U.S. ranges from $75,000 to $95,000, depending on experience and location.
+Energy engineers with expertise in renewable energy and energy storage tend to receive higher salaries due to the growing demand for sustainable solutions.
+The gender distribution in the field remains prominent, with around 80% male engineers, though efforts to increase diversity are underway through scholarships and mentorship programs.
+The job market for energy engineers is expected to grow rapidly over the next decade, driven by the shift towards clean energy and sustainable solutions to modern climate issues.

 Education

-A bachelor's degree is a primary requirement of becoming an energy engineer, while a student who wants to become an energy engineer does not directly need to get a degree in energy engineering, several universities across the world have established departments or centers offering energy engineering degrees, to better prepare future engineers for their career.
-One of those programs is the IEP PEM Certification which is offered at Virginia Tech University.
-The Certified Professional Energy Manager (PEM) was created in conjunction by the Institute of Energy Professionals (IEP) and Energy University.
-Since 2009, Energy University has provided energy efficiency education to more than 130,000 professionals worldwide.
-The program offers more than 150 courses.